-CALL FOR AN APPOINTMENT TODAY

-716.831.1800

-horizon-health.org
+Call today to link with a trained perinatal specialist 716.831.1800 horizon-health.org

 Our Mission

 Together for Recovery.
 Changing Lives.
 Saving Lives.

-Rev. April 2022
+Rev. December 2024

-What are perinatal mood and anxiety disorders (PMADs)?
+What are perinatal mood and anxiety disorders?

-Mood changes and symptoms before and after pregnancy are common, and often resolve on their own during the two weeks postpartum.
-However, many women experience perinatal mood and anxiety disorders that can occur during pregnancy and during the first year following birth.
-These mood disorders are often triggered by the drastic change in hormone levels.
-PMADs can also occur because of life stressors, relationships with others and environmental factors.
-With treatment, these disorders can often be successfully treated, allowing women to more effectively take care of themselves and their babies.
+Mood changes and symptoms before and after pregnancy are common and often resolve on their own during the first two weeks of postpartum.
+However, many birthing individuals and their partners experience perinatal mood and anxiety disorders that can occur at any time during pregnancy, during the first year following birth, after an abortion/ termination or miscarriage.
+Parents adopting or those struggling with fertility are also at risk.
+These symptoms are often triggered by drastic changes in hormone levels.
+These concerns can also occur because of life stressors, relationships with others, and environmental factors.
+With treatment, these symptoms can often be successfully addressed, allowing the parents to more effectively care for themselves and their child.